- Setting the proper prices for your goods or services is one of the most crucial elements of business.

 1. Understand service costs and their impact on pricing.

 Components to understand are material costs, overhead costs, and labor costs, including salaries and benefits.
-Entrepreneur.com explained that labor costs are wages and benefits you pay to employees and/or subcontractors who perform, supervise, or manage your service business.
-The cost of your labor will be higher during startup because you'll be putting a lot of your own time and energy into building the business.
+Labor costs are wages and benefits you pay to employees and/or subcontractors who perform, supervise, or manage your service business.
+The cost of your labor will be higher during startup because you’ll be putting a lot of your own time and energy into building the business.

 2. See what your competitors charge.